jdhruv555/IICPC-Dev.-/README.md

 ---

-**Note**: To add your own screenshots, place image files in the `docs/` directory and update the paths above.
+**Note**: To add your screenshots, place image files in the `images/demo/` directory with the naming convention shown above.
 Recommended image format: PNG with 800px width for optimal display.
+The images will be automatically displayed in the README once added to the repository.

 ---